Here to Get My Baby Out of Jail

 Be the first to enquire a question nearly Here to Get My Baby Out of Jail

-Beautifully written coming of age story, in a mode of speaking., since the protagonist/narrator comes of age rather tardily.
-The novel examines the clash of complacency or setting and passion.
 Not terribly impressed with the resolution of that conflict, merely others will not likely accept similar qubbles.

 Recommended.

 I'k glad I put my hands on this one.
 It's a small book with a slow build and no wasted pages.
-I look forward to finding the movie, Summer Estrus, in which Kathy Bates plays Ruth. --I just watched the trailer on Amazon.
+I look forward to finding the movie, Summer Estrus, in which Kathy Bates plays Ruth.--I just watched the trailer on Amazon.
 That vocalization over!
 I'1000 expressionless =)

 This is a good weekend read, set in the belatedly 1930s in a modest NC tobacco town.
 20 yr old bored Roxy is a tobacco farmer'south wife when a good looking drifter wanders through boondocks looking for piece of work.
 A librarian friend suggested that I read this book and I was not disappointed.
 Southern literature at its finest.